FactomProject/factom-docs/wallet/includes/_install factom federation.md

 You are now ready to [run the Factom Foundation Wallet](#run-the-factom-foundation-wallet).

 ###Windows
-This installer is for factomd, factom-walletd, factom-cli, and EnterpriseWallet the 4 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
+This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Wallet GUI.

 Next, locate the factom.msi file you just downloaded in Step 1.